 The MacDrive utility can be used instead of MacOpener.
-Refer to the MacDrive Web site (www.macdrive.com).
+For more information about MacDrive, visit the Mediafour Web site (www.mediafour.com).

 To share Pro Tools sessions between Macintosh and Windows systems, select the "Enforce Mac/PC Compatibility" option when creating the session, or when saving a session copy to a Windows audio drive formatted using NTFS or FAT32.